velsa/ipcountry-proxy/README.md

 ## What is ipcountry-proxy?

-A simply nodejs app for proxying API requests to external IP to Country APIs.
+A simple nodejs app for proxying API requests to external "IP to Country" APIs.

 It allows adding any number of API vendors and limit number of requests per hour per API vendor.

 ## Requirements